tundal45/s2-e1/BABY_STEPS.md

 ### Tasks ###

 1. Create a free gmail account for the bot
+2. Learn how to setup a proper directory structure for a Ruby Project & do that.
-2. Write the first piece of code that uses [mikel's mail gem](http://github.com/mikel/mail) to send a test email from the script
+3. Write the first piece of code that uses [mikel's mail gem](http://github.com/mikel/mail) to send a test email from the script
-3. Write test code that checks the inbox for new email
+4. Write test code that checks the inbox for new email